scp-cloudacademy/ce-advanced/01/cli_config.md

-# Samsung Cloud Platform ClI 환경 구성하기
+# Configuring Samsung Cloud Platform ClI

 #### 1. Install JAVA from either one.
 OpenJDK link or